 Our focus is on protecting assets.
 This means always ensuring that vendors are performing the work they were hired to do and that the amount charged met expectation.
 It means meeting with the board and committees to ensure that all spending is planned and within the scope of the budget.

-One of the most important areas where work should be segregated is between accounting management and operation management.
+One of the most important areas where work should be segregated is between accounting management, financial management, and operation management.
 For associations, this generally means that your community management company has different people performing these functions, who can then act as a check and balance.

 Your assigned community manager is likely going to be the one who is authorized to spend money to support your community.
 She will have the power to engage a contractor and approve the invoice.